vinayak-mehta/present/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-present — A terminal presentation tool with colors and effects
+present — A terminal-based presentation tool with colors and effects
 ==============================================================

 .. image:: https://readthedocs.org/projects/present/badge/?version=latest